Behavior

 In puppies and adolescents, soft mouthing or nipping is used to explore social feedback.
 Mature dogs may correct younger ones through restrained tactile corrections, such as pinning, nudging, or holding with the mouth without biting down.

-According to studies on canine play behavior, tactile signals are widespread during social play and serve as essential tools for negotiating boundaries and maintaining mutual consent.
+According to multiple peer-reviewed studies on canine play behavior published in veterinary and animal behavior journals, tactile signals are widespread during social play and serve as essential tools for negotiating boundaries and maintaining mutual consent.

-6. Social Intelligence: Dogs Adapt Their Communication Based On Context
+6. Social Intelligence: How Dogs Learn and Adapt Communication

 Perhaps the most remarkable aspect of canine communication is its flexibility.
 Dogs don’t just send signals; they read the social environment and respond accordingly.